pasgou/odoo-clouder/README.md

 # odoo-clouder
-Odoo 10 with Clouder master modules
+Odoo 10 with Clouder master modules.

+need to be link with a postgresql databases.

 # DOCKER REPO
 https://hub.docker.com/r/pasgou/odoo-clouder/